About the Project

 Health Center and other required facility upgrades.
 A minimum of $25 million in private philanthropy is needed for all improvements to existing units and spaces, exterior building changes, public art, interactive exhibits and some medical equipment.
 Space dedication opportunities exist at all levels.
 To learn more, contact the VMC Foundation.

-- What Type Of Contract Is A Buyer`s Agreement
+- Which Of The Following Is True About A Lease Agreement